gklabs/gklabs.github.io/wedding.markdown

 ## Frequntly Asked Questions

-* I want to send a gift to Giridhar and Haritha.
+* **I want to send a gift to Giridhar and Haritha.
 I am attending virtually.
-What should I do?
+What should I do?**

   We appreciate you wanting to contribute and be a part of the lives we are going to build for ourselves.
 Thank you so much <3
   * If you are located in the US,
     * just buy us as an amazon dot com gift card for the money you want to send us.
-We will send you a thank you mail and tell you what we did with it and send you a picture of us posing along :D This is my email- reachgknow@gmail.com.
+We will send you a thank you mail and tell you what we did with it and send you a picture of us posing along :D This is our email- reachgknow@gmail.com.

   * If you are located in India, you may upi to *9841532352@sbi* :)

+* **I want to get in touch with you guys.
+How?**

+If you have our phone numbers, do send us a message.
+We read emails religiously and reply to them.
+This is our email-  reachgknow@gmail.com